 - Visit San Antonio, Secretary

 Believing in the power of leadership development, Viagran has been a leader on city council in developing and implementing policies and programs that will create the next generation of community leaders.
 She has been one of the leading voices fighting to ensure that women and minorities are fully represented on the city’s many boards and commissions.
+She has been a strong advocate for the women of San Antonio and for changing institutional, systemic sexism in racism.
 She is also a frequent community presenter and speaker on the importance of diversity and leadership locally and nationally.

 Councilwoman Viagran continues to work towards providing opportunities for prosperity, public safety, and progress for the residents of District 3.
 Because of her strong roots to this community, it is her vision to enrich the district with more places to live, work, play, learn and thrive.